salcedoisabella/programmable-neurorepair/README.md

 # Programmable Neurorepair

-Programmable Neurorepair is a computational framework for mapping neural cell-state transitions and identifying molecular control points that can shift cells toward regenerative or functional states.
+Programmable Neurorepair is a computational engine for mapping neural cell-state transitions and identifying molecular control points that can shift cells toward regenerative or functional states.

-The project focuses on building systems that move neuroscience beyond observation and toward the ability to predict and guide biological state transitions across the central nervous system.
+The project is motivated by a broader question: how can neural systems move from being highly observable to becoming more predictable, interpretable, and eventually guideable?
+The current proof of concept focuses on remyelination, using single-cell transcriptomic data to model how oligodendrocyte-lineage cells move between precursor-like and mature repair states.

 ---

-# Core Question
+## Why this matters

-Modern neuroscience can measure cells and molecular states at extraordinary resolution, particularly with single-cell transcriptomics.
-However, identifying which mechanisms actually control transitions between neural states remains extremely difficult.
+Modern neuroscience can measure cells, circuits, and molecular states at extraordinary resolution, but still lacks principled frameworks for understanding what actually controls transitions between neural states.

-Programmable Neurorepair addresses this gap by modeling how neural cell populations move across state landscapes and identifying candidate control nodes associated with those transitions.
+As a result, many interventions remain blunt relative to the complexity of the systems they are trying to affect.
+We can often describe dysfunction in great detail without understanding which molecular control points govern the movement between damaged, adaptive, and repair-supporting states.

+Programmable Neurorepair is an attempt to help close that gap.

 ---

-# Current Focus: Oligodendrocyte Repair Dynamics
+## Core idea

+The engine is designed to:

+- map neural cell-state landscapes across conditions
+- identify molecular control points associated with transitions between those states
+- simulate how perturbations could shift cells toward desired functional outcomes

+The long-term vision is to build computational systems that make neural state transitions more mappable, more predictive, and eventually more guideable across the central nervous system.

+---

+## Current focus: oligodendrocyte repair dynamics

-The first module of the system focuses on oligodendrocyte lineage dynamics during demyelination and remyelination.
+The first module focuses on oligodendrocyte lineage dynamics during demyelination and remyelination.

-The framework analyzes single-cell transcriptomic datasets to model transitions between:
+Using single-cell transcriptomic datasets, the framework models transitions between:

 - precursor-like oligodendrocyte states
 - mature oligodendrocyte repair states